-The Wrap around design encases the foredge of the book protecting the edges and creating a lovely rhythm when unwraping and rewrapping the book closed.
+The Wrap around design encases the foredge of the book protecting the edges and creating a lovely rhythm when unwrapping and rewrapping the book closed.

-I hand pierce each cover and hand paint the thread to maintain a beautiful obvious handcrafted look to each piece.
+I hand pierce each cover along the spine ready for stitching to maintain a beautiful obvious handcrafted look to each piece.

 In our digital era, I believe that it is important to preserve each of our unique voices in a tangible form.
 In a journal, our handwriting and sketches can be preserved just as we created them.
 And ready to be unwrapped by future generations.

 Take a quick look in the studio at the some of the journal making process!

 I start by selecting the finest leathers I can find.
 And particularly those with character... to create a book that shows that it once lived a different story and is now handcrafted into a new vessel.

 I cut each one individually and craft into a cover - attaching a lining and edge stitching with a sewing machine.

 I hand fold the papers, place in the press for an hour, and then pierce the signatures ready for stitching.

 I sign each journal discreetly on the last page to authenticate my work.
 Attach a wrap around leather strap and hand made toggle for closing the journal.
 Then each journal is given a final hand polish so that it is ready to be presented to its new owner.